Lucero (entertainer): 1980s

-She participated in the soundtrack with two songs, and due to the favourable outcome of the film, the soundtrack also had a special edition for Italy.
+Lucero performed on the soundtrack with two songs, and due to the favourable outcome of the film, the soundtrack also had a special edition for Italy.
 In this same year, at the suggestion of her mother, Lucerito left her mentor from the first two albums, Sergio Andrade, as the gossip began to grow that he had fallen in love with her.
 To avoid problems, the music company decided to release another album, but this time without the guidance of Sergio Andrade.
 Instead she was provided with different producers and composers, among them Joan Sebastian and Jaime Sánchez Rosaldo.

 In 1986, she recorded Un Pedacito De Mí (Eng: A little piece of me), her fourth and last album with Musart Records.
 In order to get away from the shadow of Sergio Andrade's management, she signed to Melody Records the same year.
 Due to the departure of the singer to another company, Musart did not promote this album, which resulted with sales lower than her previous albums.
 Her single "Era la primera vez" (Eng: It was the first time), was a hit in Mexican charts reaching the top 10 and the top 20 in Billboard.
 In 1986, she was also cast in her first theatre role, in the play Don Juan Tenorio, playing Doña Inés de Ulloa.

 Ending the decade, she established herself as one of the best singers in Latin America and the United States.
 She continued her ascent in her career, now releasing her sixth studio album Cuéntame.
 The sales of the album reached gold and platinum status in Mexico.
 This album opened the U.S. market, Spain, also across borders in Central America, in countries like Guatemala, Costa Rica, Honduras, Panama and all South America.
-The title single achieved great success, becoming a number 1 hit in Mexico, Costa Rica, Colombia, Guatemala among other countries.
+The title single achieved great success, becoming a number 1 hit in Mexico, Costa Rica, Colombia, Brazil, Guatemala among other countries.
 The same song was included in VH1 list "Best 100 Songs of the '80s in Spanish".

 This disc was the last album she released under the name Lucerito.
 During this year, Procter & Gamble saw in Lucero one of the most famous and best cared-for hair styles and hired her to be the central image of the Head & Shoulders shampoo campaign for Latin America.